I can’t believe it’s been a year already since the day I started this blog! It was Earth Day 2010 and my blogging knowledge was, um, nada!

 3. To not be afraid to embarrass myself

 I’ve made common mistakes, had accidents, and had embarrassing moments while on the road and not.
 Sometimes they make funny stories, other times they teach lessons, but they’re all part of the road to here.
-Chances are other people have experience the same and I just don’t know it.
+Chances are other people have experienced the same and I just don’t know it.

 4. Other travelers are a great source of inspiration